Dorakhris/Phishing-Email-Analysis/README.md

 **IP and Domain Analysis**: Used MXToolbox and AbuseIPDB to verify the originating IP and sender domain.

-A**uthentication Checks**: Evaluated SPF, DKIM, and DMARC results to assess sender authenticity.
+**Authentication Checks**: Evaluated SPF, DKIM, and DMARC results to assess sender authenticity.

 **Content Inspection**: Identified suspicious elements, such as the reply-to address and tracking pixel.